rizal111/project-1/README.md

 ## Theme

-User able to change Theme of the website.
+Users can change the theme of the website.

 ## Locales

-English and Malay available.
-Able to change language using browser current language or change manualy, and language persist on revisiting.
+English and Malay are available.
+Able to change language using browser current language or change manually, and language persist on revisiting.

 ## Credential

-Signup with password strength indicator and suggestion, will send activation link with email.
+Signup with password strength indicator and suggestion, will send activation link to the user's email.

 Login with 2FA

-Forget Password - Re-set password with email
+Forget Password - Re-set password with user's email

 # Library